HEALTHY COMMUNITY OR HARMFUL CULT? | Former Spiritual Cult Member Reveals the Red Flags

 Here’s some questions to determine if you are in a healthy community or harmful cult:

 These days I am free and an advocate for engaging spirituality in healthy and empowering ways.
-I hope you learn from many wise people and make life-long friends.
+I hope you learn from many wise people in your life and make life-long friends.
 I wish you safe travels on your spiritual journey.

 Next Step